 • Three – Their methods are old school and behind the times.
 With premade systems like the vinyl framed windows talked about in “what’s hot” reason #4 or preassembled glass block shower wall kits it doesn’t make sense to use a mason contractor who will put this material up one by one with wire in between the blocks for support (note – I’ve seen this wire reinforcement rust out on more than one occasion and the wall had to be taken down).

 Has this article changed your opinion about what’s hot and not in glass blocks?
 Would you like to use them now?
 Why or why not?
 Feel free to comment below or I’d love to hear your opinion.
 Give us a call at the numbers below to shout out your opinion or get help with nationwide wholesale supply or glass block installation (using today’s modern methods).

 For nationwide glass block window, wall or shower design, fabrication and installation advice call Innovate Building Solutions at 877-668-5888.
 For a local installation service and supply contact Columbus Glass Block at 614-252-5888 or Cleveland Glass Block at 216-531-6363.

-Tags: bohemian designs, colored glass blocks, funky glass designs, Glass Block, glass block showers, glass block trends, glass block walk in shower, glass block window, glass block windows, glass blocks, Glass brick, glass brick walls, glass masonry, new construction glass block, solid glass walls, vinyl framed glass block, walk in shower
+Tags: bohemian designs, colored glass blocks, commercial glass block windows, funky glass designs, Glass Block, glass block showers, glass block trends, glass block walk in shower, glass block wall patterns, glass block window, glass block window designs, glass block window patterns, glass block windows, glass blocks, Glass brick, glass brick walls, glass masonry, new construction glass block, solid glass walls, vinyl framed glass block, walk in shower

 Trackback from your site.